-Regarding demand response, METI announced a public invitation for "Demonstration project to establish the next-generation technologies utilizing distributed energy resources such as storage batteries, etc.", carried out by the Sustainable open Innovation Initiative (SII).
-The "Renewable energy aggregation demonstration project" was added along with the demonstration projects on the consumer side until FY 2020, covering the following: 1) demonstration to avoid imbalance in renewable energy generation; 2) verification to increase profits from market trading; and 3) demonstration of renewable energy generation forecasting.
-Three consortiums participated in these demonstration studies: ENERES, Next Kraftwerke Toshiba and SB Energy.
-The existing project was renamed "Demonstration project for further utilization of distributed energy resources (DER aggregation)," and further divided into the following categories: Project A) Infrastructure development project; Project B) DER aggregation project; and Project C) Introduction of DER, etc. Project A was conducted by Waseda University and Project B was conducted with ENERES and Kansai Electric Power as consortium leaders.
+Regarding demand response, METI announced a public invitation for the "Demonstration project to establish the next-generation technologies utilizing distributed energy resources such as storage batteries, etc.," conducted by the Sustainable open Innovation Initiative (SII) as a contact point.
+The "Renewable energy aggregation demonstration project" was added along with the demonstration projects on the consumer side in FY 2022 as well, covering the following: 1) demonstration to avoid imbalance in renewable energy generation; 2) verification to increase profits from market trading; and 3) demonstration of renewable energy generation forecasting.
+Five consortia participated in these demonstration studies: Toshiba Energy Systems and Solutions, ENERES, SB Energy, Chubu Electric Power Miraiz and JPN ENERGY Integrated System.

+The "Demonstration project for further use of distributed energy resources (DER Aggregation)" consists of Project A for infrastructure development project, Project B for DER aggregation project and Project C for introduction of DER and others.
+Project A was conducted by Waseda University and Project B by ENERES, Kansai Electric Power (KEPCO), Exergy Power Systems, and Tokyo Electric Power Company Holdings as consortium leaders.

-Under the DER aggregation project, the equipment and construction costs, including storage batteries, are eligible for subsidies, and in FY 2021, subsidies were also provided for residential and industrial energy storage systems (storage batteries + PCS).
-The target price for industrial energy storage systems was set at 210,000 JPY/kW, and subsidies of 70,000 JPY/kW (capped at one third of the price) were provided for those below the target price.
-For residential storage batteries, a target price of 165,000 JPY/kWh was set, and subsidies of 40,000 JPY/kWh to 55,000 JPY/kWh were provided for storage batteries purchased at or below the target price.
-In the area of industrial energy storage, etc., MoE provided subsidies for the introduction of self-consumption type PV systems, storage batteries, etc. that contribute to the promotion of decarbonization and disaster prevention as part of the "Project to promote making renewable energy a mainstream power source/ strengthening of resilience in local communities through reduction of renewable energy price, etc. such as utilization of PPA".
+Under the DER aggregation project, the equipment and construction costs, including storage batteries, are eligible for subsidies, and in FY 2022, subsidies were also provided for residential and industrial energy storage systems (storage batteries + inverters).
+The target price for industrial energy storage systems was set at 190,000 JPY/kW, and subsidies of 63,000 JPY/kW (capped at one third of the price) were provided for those below the target price.
+For residential storage batteries, a target price of 155,000 JPY/kWh was set, and subsidies of

+37,000 JPY/kWh to 52,000 JPY/kWh were provided for storage batteries purchased at or below the target price.
+In the area of industrial energy storage, etc., MoE provided subsidies for the introduction of self-consumption type PV systems, storage batteries, etc. that contribute to the promotion of decarbonization and disaster prevention as part of the "Project to promote making renewable energy a main power source/ strengthening of resilience in local communities through reduction of renewable energy price, etc. such as utilization of PPA".

 The MoE also provided subsidies for the installations of net zero energy house (ZEH) and demonstration projects of net zero energy building (ZEB) as a subsidy program.
-"Project to support establishment of net zero energy houses (ZEHs) at detached houses" is implemented by the SII as a liaison for this program.
-In case of introducing a storage system to the eligible ZEH, 20,000 JPY/kWh is granted for an energy storage system that costs 165,000 JPY/kWh or less.
+"Project to support establishment of net zero energy houses (ZEHs) at detached houses" is implemented by SII as a contact point for this program.
+In case of introducing a storage system to the eligible ZEH, 20,000 JPY/kWh is granted for an energy storage system that costs 155,000 JPY/kWh or less.